telerik/maui-docs/controls/expander/header.md

 slug: expander-header
 ---

-# .NET MAUI Expander Header control
+# .NET MAUI Expander Header Control

-`ExpanderHeader` represents the Header of the Expander control which is used to show or hide the expandable container.
-The `ExpanderHeader` provides a customizable Indicator to mark the current state of the Expander as well as `BorderColor` and `BorderThickness` properties to style the Header per your needs.
+The `ExpanderHeader` class represents the Header of the Expander control and is used to show or hide the expandable container.
+The `ExpanderHeader` provides a customizable Indicator to mark the current state of the Expander as well as `BorderColor` and `BorderThickness` properties to style the Header.

 ## Indicator Options

 The indicator is the triangle that is rotated according to whether the Expander control is expanded or collapsed.
-The `ExpanderHeader` provides various options for customizing the look of the indicator via the following properties:
+The `ExpanderHeader` provides various options for customizing the look of the indicator through the following properties:

 * `IndicatorText`&mdash;The indicator is represented by a string symbol that can be changed through `IndicatorText` property;
 * `IndicatorFontFamily`&mdash;Specifies the indicator text `FontFamily`;